department-for-transport-BODS/publish-devolved-bus-registration-data/docs/setup.md

 # Start up the frontend
 make run-frontend

-# Start up the backend, and rebuild automatically with changes on ./src
+# Build the backend and set watcher to rebuild automatically with changes
+# on ./src
+make build-backend

+# Start up the backend
-make build-backend && make run-backend
+make run-backend
 ```

 It is advisable (and at times necessary) to run each service in separate